 Figure 14.
 Saving a JO under an organization

-To fill a job offer there are 4 main sections: General information (Figure 15), the Body of Knowledge browser to search for Knowledge and Skills (Figure 16), the knowledge and skills already added (Figure 17), transversal skills view (Figure 19) and Specific information (Figure 20).
+To fill a job offer there are 4 main sections: General information (Figure 15), the Body of Knowledge browser to search for Knowledge and Skills (Figure 16), the knowledge and skills already added (Figure 17), transversal skills required (Figure 19) and Specific information (Figure 20).